0

 See the Colorado Employment Security Act (CESA) for full rate charts.

 New employers start paying UI premiums at a beginning rate depending on the type of business activity.
-For rate year 2024, the rate consists of the base rate, your support rate, and the solvency surcharge.
+For rate year 2025, the introductory rate consists of the base rate, your support rate, and the solvency surcharge.
 For more information about surcharges, see the Beginning Rates page.

 Computed Rate